pirichar/mars_rover_challenge_jerry/README.md

 ```

 ## example
 Here is the input provided in the test.map
 You can add rovers by adding new lines in the map file
-Don't forger to add 2 lines per rover
+Don't forget to add 2 lines per rover
 ```
 5 5
 1 2 N